Collins2225/Visual-Servoing-System-for-Simulated-Robot/README.md

 This project demonstrates how perception and control can be integrated to create intelligent robotic systems capable of responding dynamically to visual input — a fundamental concept in modern AI-driven robotics.
+“This is a robot that can guide itself using vision.
+It watches an object through a camera, calculates how far off it is, and moves its arm to correct the error.
+The whole system runs in simulation, so I can test intelligent robot behavior safely.”